Robpol86/robpol86.com/docs/posts/2026/2026-02-02-influxdb-downsampling.md

 ## Create Buckets

-Currently Telegraf writes data to the **telegraf** bucket every 10 seconds.
-And this bucket stores those data indefinitely.
+Currently Telegraf writes data to the **telegraf** bucket every 10 seconds, and this bucket stores those data indefinitely.
-Our goal is to create new buckets to downsample data into and then set a retention policy on the **telegraf** bucket so high resolution data is only stored for 30 days.
-We'll create a **telegraf_1m** bucket to store data with 1 minute resolution (instead of 10 second) with a 90 day retention policy, and we'll create a **telegraf_5m** bucket to store data with
-5 minute resolution with no retention policy.
+Our goal is to create new buckets to downsample data into and then set a retention policy on the **telegraf** bucket so high resolution data is only stored for 7 days.
+We'll create a **telegraf_1m** bucket to store data with 1 minute resolution (instead of 10 second) with a 14 day retention policy, and we'll create a **telegraf_5m** bucket to store data with 5 minute resolution with no retention policy.
 This last bucket will store our historical data indefinitely.

 In the InfluxDB web UI (http://localhost:18086) create your downsample buckets: